eugenesuper/eugenesuper.github.io/index.md

-title: Eugene Radkevich

 ## Eugene Radkevich

-PROJECT MANAGER IN THE CONSTRUCTION, CIVIL ENGINEER
+PROJECT MANAGER IN THE CONSTRUCTION, CIVIL ENGINEER, JUNIOR SOFTWARE ENGINEER IN MINSK, BELARUS

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for